What the Home Energy Scotland Grant and Loan covers and how to apply

 The amount of grant and loan funding you can apply for depends on what improvements you want to make.

-You’ll also find more information on our application form but, if you have any questions, visit our contact us webpage for details of how to get in touch.
+You’ll find more information on our application form but, if you have any questions, contact us.

 Grant funding now available